-6. FINDINGS, ANALYSIS AND INTERPRETATION:
+6. Findings, Analysis and Interpretation:

-Based on the below findings, the study shows that there is a significant relationship between Independent variables (work environment, compensation and recognition, career development) and dependent variable(employee satisfaction).
+Based on the below findings, the study shows that there is a significant relationship between Independent variables (work environment, compensation recognition, career development) and dependent variable(employee satisfaction).
 The present research shows that employee satisfaction is dependent on these three variables.
 So, organizations need to focus more on these factors like compensation, workplace environment, career development etc., to improve their employee satisfaction.
-Moreover, extensive research has proven that motivated and satisfied employees tend to put in more in terms of organizational efficiency and a level of commitment maintaining towards organization.
+Moreover, extensive research has proven that motivated and satisfied employees tend to put in more in terms of organizational efficiency and of commitment towards maintaining level organization.